About counselling and psychotherapy

 The two are used interchangeably.
 Some therapy folk feel very strongly about the difference, others don’t.

-What you will come across and in general counselling refers to short term work and psychotherapy to longer term and more in depth work.
+What you will come across and in general, counselling refers to shorter term work.
+Psychotherapy is often longer and more in depth.